Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 Accountants are in a similar position to lawyers regarding risk, although they are generally closer to their clients because of more regular consultation on ongoing accounting and related business activities.
 They may have known their client for many years and assisted with how the business has developed.
 They will naturally want to see the best possible outcome for their client.

-We have heard stories about lawyers prolonging disputes to increase their fees; and accountants obstructing transactions to retain their clients.
-We rarely see any evidence of these selfish motives at all.
+There have been stories about lawyers prolonging disputes to increase their fees and accountants obstructing transactions to retain their clients.
+However, there is rarely any evidence of these selfish motives.
 The vast majority of professional advisors act in good faith and with appropriate competence.

-Always keep your focus on the long term goal.
-All stakeholders to the transaction, for both buyer and seller, share a strong desire to be able to look back and see a good overall result for everyone- buyer, seller, employees, financiers, lawyers, accountants, agents etc.
+Always keep the focus on the long-term goal.
+All stakeholders to the transaction, for both buyer and seller, share a strong desire to be able to look back and see a good overall result for everyone – buyer, seller, employees, financiers, lawyers, accountants, M&A Advisors, etc.

-Staying focussed on the outcome will help keep your perspective when negotiating individual aspects of the transaction and counter the tendency to be drawn into point-scoring during the negotiation, which makes you lose sight of the big picture.
+Staying focused on the outcome will help keep perspective when negotiating individual aspects of the transaction and counter the tendency to be drawn into point-scoring during the negotiation, which makes one lose sight of the big picture.

-You could also ask what they would do if they were in your shoes.
-Lawyers are commercially astute, so give them the opportunity to help you without the risk of you turning on them if it doesn’t work out.
+One could also ask what they would do if they were in the same shoes.
+Lawyers are commercially astute, so give them the opportunity to help without the risk of turning on them if it doesn’t work out.
 In many situations, lawyers may write to their client advising them not to proceed with a particular situation.
-They would do this to protect you and themselves, but may fully expect you will proceed anyway.
+They would do this to protect their clients and themselves, but may fully expect the client will proceed anyway.

-In the end, your accountant and lawyer know that you will make a commercial decision.
-They expect you to and would be surprised if you pulled back from an attractive deal, even if it contains commercial risk.
-Generally, the more experienced at business you are, the better you can discern and rationalise the advice you receive.
+In the end, accountants and lawyers know that a commercial decision will be made.
+They expect this and would be surprised if an attractive deal is pulled back from, even if it contains commercial risk.
+Generally, the more experienced at business one is, the better they can discern and rationalize the advice received.
 Seasoned business people who know the ropes often relegate advisors to less prominent roles according to their specialised expertise.
 Inexperienced buyers and sellers will tend to rely entirely on their advisors.
 In some cases, the accountant and lawyer find themselves being relied on for commercial advice where they may not be qualified.
 This may increase their risk and therefore force them to be even more conservative.

 Why DMA obsesses over procedures and checklists